Jurassic48/aboutme/README.md

 ![Header Image](link-to-header-image.png)

 ## About Me
 I've been immersed in Web3 for 2.5 years, deeply involved in the crypto space in various capacities.
-As a node-runner, I've supported over 10 nodes (StarkNet, Aptos, Minima, KYVE, Forta, etc.).
+As a node-runner, I've supported over 10 nodes (StarkNet, Aptos, KYVE, Forta, etc.).
 Additionally, I've authored smart contracts on several Layer 2 solutions like StarkNet and Arbitrum.
 My involvement extends to participating in testnets on Rollups or Layer 1 blockchains such as Aptos, Sui, Avalanche, Kiln Testnet.
 Lastly, I've been an early adopter and tester for a multitude of projects.

 ## Crypto Journey